ohana-scholars/ohana-scholars.github.io/userguide.md

 #### Home Page
 ![](assets/img/guidepics/homepage.png)

 Once you create your profile, you will be redirected to your personal home page.
 You'll notice that you now have access to add and view sessions.
-You can also view all the coureses listed in Ohana Scholars.
+You can also view your profile as well as all the courses listed in Ohana Scholars.

 #### Profile Page
 ![](assets/img/guidepics/profilepage.png)